What is Shopware

 Restart the Apache2 webserver service with the following command:-

-Now, your Shopware is configured successfully, open the browser and check with the domain URL.
+Your Shopware is configured successfully, open the browser and check with the domain URL.

 http://your_domain_name

-Great, Your Shopware website is successfully installed on ubuntu-20.04
+Great, Your Shopware website is successfully installed on ubuntu-20.04.

 Need Support?